chriskiehl/Gooey/docs/Using-Richtext-Controls.md

     <img src="https://github.com/chriskiehl/GooeyImages/raw/images/docs/richtext-controls/richtext-screen.png">
 </p>

 Gooey has a support for basic terminal control sequences.
 These let you control weight and color of the output font.
-For a full runnable example, checkout the code [from the examlpes repository](https://github.com/chriskiehl/GooeyExamples/blob/master/examples/richtext_demo.py)
+For a full runnable example, checkout the code [from the examples repository](https://github.com/chriskiehl/GooeyExamples/blob/master/examples/richtext_demo.py)

 You can enable this mode by passing the `richtext_controls` option to the Gooey decorator.